 - Process Plant Operations

-Senior Secondary Transition Program (Year 11 & 12)
+Senior School Transition Program (Year 11 & 12)

 This is a unique program supporting students who are seeking to transition from school into TAFE and other post school learning pathways.

-Students enrolled in this program have the opportunity to study English, Math, Career and Enterprise and a Certificate II Business to potentially achieve a Western Australian Certificate of Education (WACE).
+Students enrolled in this program have the opportunity to study English, Math, Career and Enterprise and a General Applied Information Technology to potentially achieve a Western Australian Certificate of Education (WACE).
 This course is organised with three days at the College and attending TAFE and/or Workplace Learning Placement for the last two days of the week.